Lombiq/Hastlayer-SDK/Readme.md

 - [Support](Docs/Support.md)

-## Repository and contributing
+## Contributing and support

-The project's source is available in a [git repository on GitHub](https://github.com/Lombiq/Hastlayer-SDK).
-Note that due to a repository purge the repo history doesn't contain anything from before July 2017 though development has been ongoing more or less actively from 2015.

-Bug reports, feature requests and comments are warmly welcome and feel free to send pull requests too.
+Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
+Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

-This project is developed by [Lombiq Technologies Ltd](https://lombiq.com/).
+This project is developed by [Lombiq Technologies](https://lombiq.com/).
 Commercial-grade support is available through Lombiq.